World water day is celebrated on 22nd March every year. The purpose of the day is to increase awareness about the importance of water.

 World Water Day-What is Water Pollution?

-Water pollution is the contamination of water resources mainly due to the result of human activities.
+Water pollution is the contamination of water resources, mainly because of the result of human activities.
 Water pollution deteriorates water quality and has harmful effects on living things.

 What are the Causes of Water Pollution?